router5/router5/README.md

 It is aimed at applications rendering a tree of components, but can easily be used elsewhere.
 This router is library and framework agnostic, and makes no asumption on your implementation.
-It favours __covention over configuration__, by giving you the means to observe route changes and to react to them.
+It favours __convention over configuration__, by giving you the means to observe route changes and to react to them.
 Afterall, why treat route changes any different than data changes?

 You can read more about motivations behind it here: [Why router5?](http://router5.github.io/why-router5.html).